CNAG-Biomedical-Informatics/convert-pheno/docs/faq.md

     ##### last change 2023-01-04 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

-??? faq "Can I use `Convert-Pheno` in _production_ software?"
+??? faq "Is `Convert-Pheno` ready for use in production environments?"

-    It's still in Beta so expect some bumps ahead.
+    The software is fully functional and has been successfully used in several European-funded projects.
+However, it is still in beta, so ongoing improvements and refinements are to be expected.

     ##### last change 2023-06-27 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)